 Honors Thesis Formats

 The Portfolio format involves a written document coupled with a creative artifact, such as a performance, musical score, architectural blueprint, engineering invention, screenplay, business case study, collection of original poetry, or art exhibition.

 The Research Manuscript is the customary format for presenting extended investigation and research.

 A proposal is required for each semester of the Individually Contracted option for the Honors Thesis.

 Both the 499Y Semester Plan Proposal (Honors Thesis Part 1) and 499T/P Honors Thesis Proposal (Honors Thesis Part 2) provide a definition of your Honors Thesis work and establish a comprehensive list of goals, methodology, evaluation procedures, and faculty expectations.
 Once you submit each proposal and it is approved, it becomes a contract, serving as an agreement between you and your Thesis Committee and protecting against misunderstandings that could cause problems with grading or delays in your graduation clearance.
 The Individually Contracted Honors Thesis Timeline provides useful guidelines.

-The Individually Contracted Honors Thesis oral defense typically consists of an hour-long meeting between you and the Thesis Committee in which you will be asked to discuss various aspects of your work.
-It is possible that the oral defense might consist of a presentation at the Massachusetts Undergraduate Research Conference or within your department.
+The Individually Contracted Honors Thesis presentation typically consists of an hour-long meeting between you and the Thesis Committee in which you will be asked to discuss various aspects of your work.
+It is possible that the presentation might consist of a presentation at the Massachusetts Undergraduate Research Conference or within your department.

 Credits and Scheduling